microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 Here, one 21-month-old VEGF transgenic male mouse was anesthetized with a mixture of fentanyl (0.05 mg/kg), midazolam (5 mg/kg), and medetomidine (0.5 mg/kg).
 μAngiofil perfusion was performed as described above.
 After μAngiofil polymerization, samples were fixed in 4 % paraformaldehyde (PFA) solution at 4 °C and stored in PFA until tomographic imaging.
-Samples were then imaged using a SkyScan 1172 (Version F, control software version 1.5 (build 26), Bruker microCT N.V., Kontich, Belgium).
+Samples were then imaged using a SkyScan 1172.
 For imaging, the samples were removed from the PFA solution, wrapped in closed-pore foam, and scanned in a custom-made sealed plastic sample holder under humid conditions.
 Imaging parameters included an acceleration voltage of 49 kV, a current of 200 μA, and an isotropic voxel size of 2.99 μm.
 Projection images were recorded over a sample rotation of 360°, acquiring one projection every 0.05°, with 3 projections averaged for noise reduction.